 Penne with sausage and roasted red peppers

-Though my mother had tasted pasta while growing up in Taiwan, she was in for a surprise when we visited an Italian restaurant in the U.S. for the first time: the flavors were very different than she expected.
-The place had a rustic feel, and many of the dishes had a strong aroma of herbs.
+Mom discovered a whole new world when we visited an Italian restaurant in the U.S. for the first time.
+The place had a rustic feel and was reminiscent of the countryside.
+Though my mother had tried pasta while growing up in Taiwan, she was surprised to find that it tasted very different than she expected.
+The dishes were flavorful and filled with the aroma of fresh herbs.
 Only then did she realize this was what true Italian food was like.

-That was what got her interested in Italian cuisine.
-She's planted many types of herbs and would pluck ingredients from the garden whenever she wanted to make an Italian dish.
-For example, Mom may occasionally add a tablespoon of chopped rosemary to her pastas.
+That was what sparked her interest in Italian cuisine.
+Having planted many herbs, Mom would pluck ingredients from the garden whenever she wanted to make an Italian dish.
+For example, she may add a tablespoon of chopped rosemary to her pastas.

 I was initially under the impression that pastas were difficult to make.
-While today's dish is the result of many years of experience, this version has been greatly simplified.
-However, the taste and style haven't changed.
-Due to its texture and presentation, as well as the excellent aroma and nutrition, our dish is extremely popular at gatherings.
+Although today's dish is the result of many years of experience, this version has been greatly simplified.
+Yet the taste and style haven't changed.
+Due to its texture and presentation - as well as the aroma and nutrition - our dish is extremely popular at gatherings.

 - 2 red bell peppers